 To an alcoholic or individual with an alcohol abuse problem who’s in recovery, one drink is never going to be it.
 The body’s brain circuits have been so rewired to crave that alcohol nirvana, the numbing out of all pain, the release from all stress, that the first sip is enough to put the recovery train into derailment.

-If you think that you can stop yourself, think again.
+If you think that you can stop yourself with anything other than total abstinence, think again.
 When was the last time you ever limited yourself to a single drink?
-After the first sip, all the memories of how good it feels to drink comes flooding back – along with the endorphins that come from the alcohol rush.
+After the first sip, all the memories of how good it feels to drink come flooding back – along with the endorphins that come from the alcohol rush.
 You tell yourself that it’s okay to indulge, just for today.
 Tomorrow you’ll do something about it.

 But once the train starts jumping off the tracks, there’s no getting it back on without some major effort.
 You may have all the best intentions, but your brain’s circuitry is telling you otherwise.

 Back to the Same Old Bad Behavior